TheServer-wtf/TSEntity/ReadMe.txt

-To use This plugin do /tsentity wand to get the wand and right clickto select an entity then left click to set the view distance
+To use This plugin do /tsentity wand to get the wand and right click to select an entity then left click to set the view distance